watertap-org/watertap/docs/how_to_guides/how_to_use_loopTool_to_explore_flowsheets.rst

             param: key on the flowsheet that can be found using m.find_component (e.g., fs.costing.reverse_osmosis.membrane_cost)
             lower_limit: lower value for sampling
             upper_limit: upper value for sampling
             num_samples: number of samples to run

+Please note that .yaml only supports literals.
+Inputs such as 150 * 0.8 will be parsed as strings and throw error.

 **Defining diff_param_loop**